freenas/freenas-docs/userguide/storage.rst

 any objects stored within the dataset.
 To remove the dataset, set :guilabel:`Confirm`, click :guilabel:`DELETE DATASET`, verify that the correct dataset to be deleted has been chosen by entering the dataset name, and click :guilabel:`DELETE`.
-A dialog appears when the dataset is busy and offers a force delete option.
+When the dataset is busy, a a force delete dialog option appears showing what has the dataset in use.

 **Promote Dataset:** only appears on clones.
 When a clone is promoted, the origin filesystem becomes a clone of the clone making it possible